rguerreiro/express-device/README.md

 ## how to use it?

-To install it you only need to do
+To install it you only need to do:

     $ npm install express-device

 express-device is built on top of connect\express frameworks.
 Here's an example on how to configure express to use it:

 ```javascript